 • Kevin Ross was the first Griff under Mearns’ guidance to earn an individual accolade, picking up MAAC Offensive Player of the Year honors in 2006, while Mike Moran was named the MAAC Faceoff Specialist of the Year in 2013.
 In addition, three Griffs have earned the conference’s Rookie of the Year award.

-Mearns has also spread his lacrosse experience to the international game.
 In addition to serving as the Canadian National Team head coach for the 2014 World Championship, Mearns was an assistant coach at both the 2006 and 2010 championships with the 2006 squad winning the goal medal.
-Mearns, who earned induction into the Canadian Lacrosse Hall of Fame in 2013 and the Ontario Lacrosse Hall of Fame in 2008, helped Canada to a silver medal in the most recent championship.
+Mearns, who earned induction into the Canadian Lacrosse Hall of Fame in 2013 and the Ontario Lacrosse Hall of Fame in 2008, helped Canada to its first gold-medal finish in 28 years during the 2006 run before leading the team to silver in 2010 and gold once again in 2014.

 After helping the Canadian Junior National Team to a silver medal in the 1988 World Championships, Mearns was part of the first Canisius College recruiting class in 1989.
 Under former head coach Ed Van Tine, Mearns thrived offensively during his three-year stay and currently ranks second in career scoring with 190 points.
 He still holds the single-season records for points (94) and assists (49) and is the Griffs’ all-time leader in assists (95).